 This increase in applicant numbers, together with the limited number of approval each year, means that you will face a far greater challenge in having your submission approved.

-A cover letter serves the purpose of highlighting your strengths and attributes, and how these positive factors will make you a beneficial PR in the country.
-At Paul Immigrations, our team of professional writers will help you craft a cover letter personalised to your own individual circumstances to be included in your submission.
+A cover letter serves the purpose of highlighting your strengths and how these positive factors will make you the ideal PR.
+Our team of professional writers will help you craft a cover letter personalised to your own individual circumstances to be included in your submission.

 If you are planning to apply for permanent residency in the country as a foreign student, then studying in a local tertiary institution will certainly increase your approval chances.
 Choosing to attend an institution within the Singaporean education system rather than an international one shows your willingness to integrate with the local community.

-If you find new employment during this time, make sure to provide ICA with an update on your job situation via email.
-You will also have to attach the following documents in your email:
+If you find new employment, make sure to provide ICA with an update on your job situation via email.

-On ICA’s e-PR system, there will be a section at the end of the application form called “Review” that will allow you to do this.
+On the e-PR system, there will be a section at the end of the application form called “Review” that will allow you to do this.
 Simply click the “Yes” button at the bottom of the page, after which you will be brought to your application form.
 Check through the information and select the “Amend Disclosure” button to make any necessary revisions.

-Alternatively, if you are concerned about making any mistakes in your application, our team of specialists at Paul Immigrations will be happy to help you with this process to ensure your submission is filed accurately.
+Our experts are with you throughout the process from the moment you engage us.
+If you are concerned about making any mistakes in your application, our team of specialists at Paul Immigrations will be happy to help you with this process to ensure your submission is filed accurately.